amolnarfenton/Ruby/PLP4.md

 Value of local variable is 4
 Value of local variable is 5
 ```
 In addtion to the break and next function there is also a redo and retry funtion.
-The redo function restart the most inner loop of code without checking conditions.
+The redo function restarts the most inner loop of code without checking conditions.
 While the retry function keeps re-evaluating the code so it forms an infinte loop.
 ```
 for i in 1..5
    retry if  i > 2